 Everest Base Camp Trek Diffculty and what should you consider?

 When an adventure seeking person, like you, lists out the trek to Everest Base Camp in his/her ‘To- Do List’, one of the first questions that pops out is about its difficulty.
 So how difficulty is it?
 Or what is Everest base camp trek difficulty?
-Simply stating, Everest Base Camp is not like strolling around in a sea beach or walking in a park; this walk in the hilly and higher altitude needs to be respected, prepared and trained for.
+Simply stating, hiking all the way up to Everest Base Camp is not like strolling around in a sea beach or walking in a park; this walk in the hilly and higher altitude needs to be respected, prepared and trained for.
 Though sometimes this walk can be daunting for novice trekkers, it’s moderately strenuous and still achievable for almost everyone!

 Having said that, we now bring to your attention following crucial areas that shall give you some idea on Everest base camp trek difficulty and make you need to consider and prepare accordingly, for your successful trek in the Everest region.